 It’s fair to say that Spain travel, for the tourist, is split into distinctive types of trips: the beaches, the cities, and the cities with beaches.

 Barcelona is one of Europe’s nightlife capitals, and one of the continent’s most popular tourist destinations.
-Attributed to the surplus of restaurants, clubs and bars, hedonistic revelers have traveled there for decades.
+Attributed to the surplus of restaurants, clubs, and bars, hedonistic revelers have traveled there for decades.
 Barcelona is also famous for the work of Gaudi, who has several iconic architectural wonders around the city.
 All of these are worth visiting, as are the several museums and galleries in the city.
-On a travel to Spain you will be able to Browse through La Boqueria, for a large selection of some fresh ingredients and varieties of cooked meals, wander through the maze-like narrow streets and find yourself on Barcelona’s charming beaches.
+On a journey to Spain, you will be able to Browse through La Boqueria, for a large selection of some fresh ingredients and varieties of cooked meals, wander through the maze-like narrow streets and find yourself in Barcelona’s charming beaches.

 There are many other cities in the Spain travel packages that warrant visits.
 Bilbao, in the north of the country, may have had a tough past but it has come into the 21st century with a wealth of new projects and investments (notably the Museo Guggenheim) that have given it a global reputation for the arts.
 The city is portrayed as a tough, soulful city and the clash between these two sides of its personality is undoubtedly what makes it such an exciting place to be.

 Valencia is another of Spain’s most famous cities, and one of its liveliest.
 While the beaches at nearby Costa Blanca inevitably prove the most attractive to European holiday-makers, it’s on the streets of Valencia and Murcia that one really sees the culture of the region.
 And, of course, no trip to Spain would be complete without sampling some paella, right?
 In Valencia, you’ll find the very best available.

 Trips to Spain inevitably focus on the country’s beautiful beaches, and rightly so.
 Head towards the south of the country for beautiful Islamic architecture, incredible food, astonishing beaches and the very best of the country’s flamenco.
 Seville is a particular delight and should be sought out on any tour of Spain.